daniel-molina/visualequation/doc/FORMALISM.md

 To give special properties to symbols, the 1-elems of lists representing a symbols are 0-args operators.
-However, operators are never identified with symbols in the formalism.
+However, operators are never identified with symbols in this formalism.

 The **class** used for operators has the following properties:

 *   A string holding the **name** of the operator.
-Must be composed its common noun in lowercase.
-When they are represented, uppercase is used but, e.g., lowercase is more suitable for filenames.
+Must be its common noun in lowercase.
+When they are represented, uppercase is used.
+On the other hand, e.g., lowercase is more suitable for filenames.
 *   A string indicating its **LaTeX code** and the position of its arguments.
 *   The **number of arguments** it has.
 Default value: 0.
 *   A string, possibly empty, which can be used to indicate a **special